 Blanche of Lancaster died at Tutbury Castle, in Staffordshire, on 12 September 1368 while her husband was campaigning in Picardy.
 She was just 23 years old at the time of her death.
 It is thought that Blanche may have been a victim of the Black Death or bubonic plague which was raging in Europe at that time.

-She was buried at old St. Paul's Cathedral in London.
+She was buried at the old St. Paul's Cathedral in London.
 John of Gaunt provided her with a huge and lavish alabaster tomb and held annual commemorations of her death for the rest of his life.
-Although he survived a further twenty five years and married twice more, after on his own death on 3 February 1399 he specified in his will that he was to be buried beside his first wife Blanche.
-The tomb of John and Blanche was destroyed when old St.Paul's Cathedral was burnt down during the Great Fire of London in 1666.
+Although he survived a further twenty-five years and married twice more, after his death on 3 February 1399 he specified in his will that he was to be buried beside his first wife Blanche.
+The tomb of John and Blanche was destroyed when the old St.Paul's Cathedral was burnt down during the Great Fire of London in 1666.
 Blanche's only surviving son, Henry of Bolingbroke, was crowned King Henry IV of England, the first monarch of the Lancastrian dynasty, after usurping the throne of his cousin Richard II in 1399.